injectify/docs/docs/modules/index.md

 ### Typescript (Optional)

-You can use Typescript to write next generation ecmascript and have it compile to older-browser compatible javascript.
+You can use Typescript to write next generation ES7 and have it compile to older-browser compatible javascript.
 All the necessary typings have been created & documented for you, so you can fully utilize the Injectify API

 ???+ info "VS Code intellisense"